Note this! There is not another attraction in Jamaica that is in as much demand as the famous Dunns River Falls! And the rest are not even close.

-Just about two (2) miles west of the town of Ocho Rios, the 600-foot Dunn's River falls is in fact so famous that the parking lot is a vast sea of tour buses-any day!
+Located just about two (2) miles west of the town of Ocho Rios, the 600-foot long (55 meters high) Dunn's River falls is in fact so famous that the parking lot is a vast sea of tour buses-any day!

 But even with the linking, the walk up the waterfalls is loads of fun.
 The guides are careful to carry cameras for you and every now and then make time for photo opportunities; this is your way to prove you actually climbed the waterfalls.

 Kids are also allowed to climb up the waterfalls too.
 Seven is perhaps a good minimum age, depending how sure-footed your child is.

 I would encourage you to bring aqua socks if you have them; rentals are also available there, somewhere between 5 and 10 USD I learned.